Hilary Edson

-Hilary Edson (born October 17, 1962) is an actress who has appeared in several daytime television soap operas.
-From 1984 to 1987, she played Tania Roskov Jones on General Hospital.
+Hilary Edson is an actress who has appeared in several daytime television soap operas.

+Early years

+Edson is a native of Sewickley, Pennsylvania.
+She attended Sewickley Academy and Tufts University but left Tufts to pursue a career in acting.
+She studied acting while working in New York University's film department in the summer of 1983.

+Career

+Edson's unsuccessful screen test for a role on The Edge of Night led to her being selected to act on General Hospital.
+From 1984 to 1987, Edson played Tania Roskov Jones on General Hospital.
 She then portrayed Stacey Winthrop on Another World from 1989 to 1991.
 She began a three-year stint on Guiding Light in 1992 as Eve Guthrie and was nominated for a Daytime Emmy Award for Best Supporting Actress in 1994.